usnistgov/dioptra/docs/source/explanation/usage-modes.rst

 **Usage Examples**

-* Hello World Notebook [ADD REFERENCE]
+* :ref:`tutorial-hello-world-in-dioptra`
-* :ref:`Dioptra Optic Reference Implementation <tutorial-optic-adversarial-ml>`.
+* `Adversarial ML with OPTIC <https://github.com/usnistgov/dioptra/blob/main/examples/mnist_demo.ipynb>`__

 **Client Documentation**

 The methods for the Python Client are documented in the Dioptra source code.
-You can view those methods at [LINK TO REFERENCE].
+You can view those methods at :ref:`reference-python-client-methods`.
 Additionally, many common workflows are documented in the :ref:`How To: Running Experiments<how-to-running-experiments>` guides.